aishwarya24/HelloWorld/.github/ISSUE_TEMPLATE/docDB.md

 ---
 name: Core-DocDB
-about: Choose this template to create a Yugabyte Core DocDB issue.
+about: Choose this template to create a DocDB issue.
 title: "[DocDB] Title"
 labels: 'area/docdb'
 assignees: ''